WoofGrrrr/file-system-broker/README.md

 ### The Commands:

-An extension can use this extension by using the FileSystemBroker API.
-The module has a method for each of the functions listed above.
-Read the README file in modules/FileSystemBroker for more information.

-The message is a command, which is an object of the form:
+A command is a message which is an object of the form:

         { Command : { "command": command_name, "<parameter-name>": parameter_value, ... } }